chrisnoonan98675/site/xl-release/how-to/configure-the-remote-completion-plugin.markdown

 ## Auditing

 Mailbox auditing can be turned on to log mailbox access by mailbox owners, delegates, and administrators.
-Inquire your mailbox provider how to setup mailbox auditing.
+Inquire your mailbox provider how to set up mailbox auditing.

 ## Troubleshooting